SlapOS/slapos/software/headless-chromium/README.md

 - target-url:             URL for Chromium to load on startup.
 - remote-debugging-port:  Port for Chromium to listen on.
-- nginx-port:             Port for Ningx proxy to listen on.
+- nginx-proxy-port:       Port for Ningx proxy to listen on.
-- monitor-port:           Port for monitor.
+- monitor-httpd-port:     Port for monitor.

 Defaults are set in instance.cfg.in.